gruntwork-io/docs/docs/foundations/accounts/manage-accounts.md

 # Manage Accounts

-This document provides instructions for managing AWS accounts in AWS Control Tower using Gruntwork.
-Not all account management operations are currently available using the Gruntwork Account Factory, this document provides guidance on which operations _should_, _may_, or _must_ be managed either in the AWS Console or programmatically using Gruntwork tools using Infrastructure as Code (IaC).
+This document provides guidance on how account management operations should be made.
+The operations are sorted into categories based on whether they must be performed in IAC, in the AWS Console, or either.
+For operations that may be performed in either location, IAC is always preferred.

 ## Prerequisites